Mond leads Aggies to 30-6 win over South Carolina

-Cordarrian Richardson ran for 130 yards, including a 75-yard touchdown, and added a TD reception to help the Aggies to the victory on a night they piled up 319 yards rushing.
+Cordarrian Richardson ran for 130 yards, including a 75-yard touchdown, and added a TD reception to help the Aggies to the win on a night they piled up 319 yards rushing.

+“We’re going to have to have that,” Fisher said of the running game.
+“You can’t have your quarterback make every play.
+You’ve got to have them respect the run so you can get the plays and the passes and take some pressure off of him.
+Hopefully, we’ll keep growing in that area.”

 With just four wins and one game left the loss guarantees that the Gamecocks (4-7, 3-5 Southeastern Conference) won’t make a bowl game for the first time in four seasons.